 What is Families Anonymous?

-Families Anonymous will celebrate our 50th Anniversary in 2021.
+Families Anonymous celebrated our 50th Anniversary in 2021.
 We were formed in 1971 by a group of concerned parents in California who were seeking ways of dealing with the problem of substance abuse and addiction in their children.
 Our members include parents, grandparents, siblings, spouses, significant others, other family members and friends of those with a current, suspected or former drug problem.
 We have been one of the best kept secrets in the recovery community, even though we have groups throughout the world.

 Families Anonymous is a 12 Step fellowship for the families and friends who have known a feeling of desperation concerning the destructive behavior of someone very near to them, whether caused by drugs, alcohol, or related behavioral problems.
 When you come into our rooms you are no longer alone, but among friends who have experienced similar problems.
 Any concerned person is encouraged to attend our meetings, even if there is only a suspicion of a problem.